hase-ryo/youtube_livechat_replay_crawler/untouched_video_checker/README.md

 #### PUBSUB_TOPIC

-Specify the Pub/Sub topic name to throw the video_id into.
+Specify the Pub/Sub topic name to publish the video_id .

 #### PROJECT_ID